Podiatrists That Specialise In Paediatric Musculoskeletal Conditions

 At East Coast Podiatry, our podiatrists are well versed in early years to teenage musculoskeletal conditions.
 It is common for our podiatrists to assess your child’s biomechanics and musculoskeletal system through comfortable and non-invasive clinical tests to ensure an accurate diagnosis.
 The findings will then be communicated to you by your podiatrist, who will also advise you on short-term and long-term management solutions.

-The type of treatment prescribed will depend on the condition, and can include:
+The recommended solutions will depend on your child’s condition, and can include:

 - Serial Casting